okanasik/rcrs-gym-env/README.md

 To run the rescue server with test map, you navigate to the boot directory of rescue simulator and run: `./start.sh -c ../maps/gml/test/config/ -m ../maps/gml/test/map/`

 To run the python agent module: `python agent_launcher.py -p 7000 -h 127.0.0.1 -fb 1 -pf 0 -at 0` Note that this script connects only a firebrigade agent.

+To run the dummy OpenAIGym environment:  `python testing.py`